mukaiizawa/Paren/man/man7/list.md

 # NAME
-list - list type.
+list - list data type.

 # DESCRIPTION
-A list is a cons type or symbol `nil`.
+A list data type is a cons data type or symbol `nil`.

 Lists are one of Paren's major data structures, and Paren source code is made of lists.